An Introduction to Problem-Solving using Search Algorithms for Beginners

 Examples of Problems in Artificial Intelligence

-In today’s fast-paced digitized world, artificial intelligence techniques are used widely to automate systems that can use the resource and time efficiently.
+In today’s fast-paced digitized world, artificial intelligence techniques are used widely to automate systems that can use resources and time efficiently.
 Some of the well-known problems experienced in everyday life are games and puzzles.
 Using AI techniques, we can solve these problems efficiently.
-In this sense, some of the most common problems resolved by AI are
+In this sense, some of the most common problems resolved by AI are:

 • Travelling Salesman Problem